-^a Strandings from Virginia and Maryland were assigned to stock based upon location and time of year with most occurring between May and September that could be assigned to the Southern Migratory stock.
-Some of these strandings could also be assigned to the Northern Migratory stock or Northern North Carolina Estuarine System stock.
+^a Strandings from Virginia and Maryland were assigned to stock based upon location and time of year with most occurring between May and September that could be assigned to the Southern Migratory Stock.
+Some of these strandings could also be assigned to the Northern Migratory Stock or Northern North Carolina Estuarine System Stock.

 ^b Strandings from North Carolina were assigned based on location and time of year.
-During summer and fall, some of these strandings could also be assigned to the Northern North Carolina Estuarine System or Southern North Carolina Estuarine System stocks.
+During summer and fall, some of these strandings could also be assigned to the Northern North Carolina Estuarine System or Southern North Carolina Estuarine System Stocks.

-^c Strandings in coastal waters from South Carolina during December-March are potentially from the Southern Migratory stock or the South Carolina/Georgia Coastal resident stock.
+^c Strandings in coastal waters from South Carolina during December-March are potentially from the Southern Migratory Stock or the South Carolina/Georgia Coastal Stock.

-^d Strandings in Georgia and northern Florida during January and February could also be assigned to the South Carolina/Georgia or the Northern Florida Coastal resident stocks, respectively.
+^d Strandings in Georgia and northern Florida during January and February could also be assigned to the South Carolina/Georgia or the Northern Florida Coastal Stocks, respectively.